Fiddle

-Fiddling is the act of playing the fiddle, and fiddlers are musicians that play it.
+Fiddling is the act of playing the fiddle, and fiddlers are musicians who play it.
 Among musical styles, fiddling tends to produce rhythms that focus on dancing, with associated quick note changes, whereas classical music tends to contain more vibrato and sustained notes.
 Fiddling is also open to improvisation and embellishment with ornamentation at the player's discretion, in contrast to orchestral performances, which adhere to the composer's notes to reproduce a work faithfully.
 It is less common for a classically trained violinist to play folk music, but today, many fiddlers (e.g., Alasdair Fraser, Brittany Haas, and Alison Krauss) have classical training.

 History

 The medieval fiddle emerged in 10th-century Europe, deriving from the Byzantine lira (λύρα, lira, lyre), a bowed string instrument of the Byzantine Empire and ancestor of most European bowed instruments.

-The first recorded reference to the bowed lira was in the 9th century by the Persian geographer Ibn Khurradadhbih (d.
-911); in his lexicographical discussion of instruments he cited the lira (lūrā) as a typical instrument of the Byzantines and equivalent to the rabāb played in the Islamic Empires.

 Lira spread widely westward to Europe; in the 11th and 12th centuries European writers use the terms fiddle and lira interchangeably when referring to bowed instruments.